Buying a French Press – Picking the Right One

 #2 The Traveler

-If this is going to be a French Press you use for traveling or camping, the most important features are going to be portability and durability.
+If you will use this French Press for traveling or camping, the most important features will be portability and durability.
 You don’t want to be pulling pieces of broken glass out of your luggage on your vacation.
-If you are traveling alone, then consider the brewer recommendation in the Road Warrior section.
-However, if you want to have more coffee while sitting around a campfire, you will need a higher volume French Press.
+If you are traveling alone, consider the recommendation in the Road Warrior section.
+However, if you want to have more coffee while sitting around a campfire, you will need a higher-volume French Press.

 GSI Outdoors makes a 50-ounce lightweight French Press made of BPA-free plastic.
 I love the insulating sleeve that covers this brewer.
 It will help keep the coffee warmer for longer.